oscarlai1998/tp/docs/UserGuide.md

    you can install it from [here](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html).
    > ℹ️ **Note:** You can check your version of Java by entering the command `java -version` on a command line interface like Command Prompt.
-1. Download `iGraduate.jar` from latest github release [here](https://github.com/AY2021S2-CS2113T-W09-2/tp/releases).
+1. Download `iGraduate.jar` from the latest GitHub release [here](https://github.com/AY2021S2-CS2113T-W09-2/tp/releases).
 1. Copy the file to the folder you want to use as the home folder for your iGraduate program.
 1. Run the program in command prompt using `java -jar iGraduate.jar` command.
 1. If the set-up is successful, the programme would look like this: